tpe-doit/Taipei-City-Dashboard/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] The pull request will completely resolve the issue(s) mentioned
 -   [ ] The pull request only resolves the issue(s) mentioned and nothing more

+## Attribution

+Thanks for your hard work.
+If you will like to be attributed in all components that directly benefitted from your contribution, please check the box below.

+-   [ ] I would like to be attributed

+If this is your first time contributing, please fill in your (organization's) name, a profile image, and an optional link to your GitHub account or website.

+**Name:**

+**Profile Image (Drag and drop):**

+**Link:**

 ## Additional context

 Add any other context here.